 Initial treatment of focal and generalized sweating is similar.

-Glycopyrronium 2.4% cloth wipes can be used to treat primary axillary hyperhidrosis (1 Treatment reference Hyperhidrosis is excessive sweating, which can be focal or diffuse and has multiple causes.
+Glycopyrronium tosylate (an anticholinergic drug) 2.4% cloth wipes can be used to treat primary axillary hyperhidrosis in people 9 years of age and older (1 Treatment reference Hyperhidrosis is excessive sweating, which can be focal or diffuse and has multiple causes.
 Sweating of the axillae, palms, and soles is most often a normal response due to stress, exercise... read more ).
 Caution should be used in patients who are sensitive to anticholinergic drug effects.

 Tap-water iontophoresis, in which salt ions are introduced into the skin using electric current, is an option for patients unresponsive to topical treatments.
 The affected areas (typically palms or soles) are placed in tap-water basins each containing an electrode across which a 15- to 25-mA current is applied for 10 to 20 minutes.
 This routine is done daily for 1 week and then repeated weekly or bimonthly.
 Iontophoresis may be made more effective by dissolving anticholinergic tablets (eg, glycopyrrolate) into the water of the iontophoresis basins.
 Although the treatments are usually effective, the technique is time-consuming and somewhat cumbersome, and some patients tire of the routine.